 It’s very easy for someone to grab it out of your hand.
 And it’s way more likely you’ll damage the camera.
 It’s also safer because while you’re not photographing you have both hands free.
 So you don’t need to put your camera down when you want to grab your wallet and pay for something.

 Like with the camera bag you don’t want your strap to scream ‘expensive brand’.
 So replace your branded camera strap by a good brandless strap and carry your camera across your body.

 The best ones have a wire inside like the Sunsniper Strap.
 It’s the one I use, and I’m very happy with it.
 The steel wire inside the strap prevents anyone from cutting off your camera strap and grabbing your camera.

 If all is well you at least have a camera bag that protects your gear from the rain.
 Seriously, it should be waterproof!
-So that when it starts raining you can put your gear back inside its safe place.
+So when it starts raining you can put your gear back inside its safe place.

 If you want to keep on shooting during the rain you can get a rain sleeve.
-They’re not expensive and they’ll protect your gear from the rain.
+They’re not too expensive and they’ll protect your gear from the rain.
 You can opt for a rain sleeve that will give you protection for one maybe two shoots like the Op/Tech Rain sleeve.